Cory117/business-card/README.md

 # Business Card

-Built using HTML, CSS, and JS
+Built using HTML and CSS